How to Finance Your Child's College Education

 5. Know Your Savings and Investment Options

 - Roth IRA: If you'll be 59½ when your child is in college, a Roth IRA may be an attractive investment vehicle, because the investments will grow tax-free and withdrawals will also be tax-free (assuming you've had the account for at least five years).
-But remember, if you take distributions beyond your original contribution amount from a Roth IRA before turning 59½, you will have to pay a hefty early withdrawal penalty, which will negate any tax benefit you received.
-You are also limited to the annual amount you can invest in a Roth IRA.
+You can withdraw up to $10,000 tax- and penalty-free before age 59 1/2, as long as the money is used for qualified education expenses.

 - Coverdell Education Savings Account (formerly known as an Education IRA): While contributions to a Coverdell ESA are not tax-deductible (meaning you must pay taxes on the money now), the accounts value will grow tax-free and distributions from the account are tax-free when used for qualified education expenses for the designated beneficiary.
-The primary downside to Coverdell ESAs is that there is a low limit on annual contributions and families with an adjusted gross income (AGI) above the limit cannot participate.
+The primary downside to Coverdell ESAs is that there is a low limit of $2,000 on annual contributions and families with an adjusted gross income (AGI) above the limit cannot participate.
+Once your child turns 18, you can't make any new contributions to the plan.
+All Coverdell ESA savings have to be used before your child turns 30; otherwise, you'll pay a stiff tax penalty on any remaining balance.

 - State College Savings Plans (529 Plans): 529 plans give you the opportunity to earn stock-market returns on college savings you don't need for several years.
 Contributions grow tax-deferred until the money is used to pay for college, then earnings are taxed at the student's tax rate, another attractive benefit as the student's tax rate is generally lower than their parent's.
 If the money isn't used for qualified education expenses, however, there can be a penalty of 10% to 15% of your accumulated earnings or 1% of the account balance.So you want to be sure not to over-save into a 529 Plan.
-For most state's 529 plans, there is essentially no annual contribution limit.
+For most state's 529 plans, there is essentially no annual contribution limit but these plans do have a lifetime contribution limit.
+The limit varies by plan.

 - Pre-Paid Tuition Plans: These plans are essentially another type of 529 plan, but unlike 529 plans, the state takes on much of the risk in the pre-paid plan.
 These state-run plans are particularly attractive as college tuition rates are rising around 10% a year.
 But they come with some major limitations.
 First is that the invested funds can only be used for tuition and fees (not room and board or other expenses) at in-state public universities.
 Using the money for any other purpose or college will result in paying penalties.
 Second, pre-paid tuition plans limit your growth to the rate of public college tuition increases in your state.
 So when tuition increases level off at 4 to 5%, these plans are no longer very attractive vehicles for financing a college education.